PerfectoMobileSA/Samples/Selenium/Javascript/README.md

   - [Help](#help)

-# JS Native app sample
+# JS Selenium sample
-The project demonstrates a sample native app automation with Perfecto
+The project demonstrates a sample selenium automation with Perfecto

 </br>

 ## Getting started
-- Navigate to wdio folder in terminal/ command prompt.
+- Navigate to protractor folder in terminal/ command prompt.
 - Run the below command to install node dependencies with this command:

       npm install